nodemcu/nodemcu-firmware/docs/modules/tls.md

 ## tls.cert.verify()

-Controls the certificate verification process when the Nodemcu makes a secure connection.
+Controls the certificate verification process when the NodeMCU makes a secure connection.

 #### Syntax
 `tls.cert.verify(enable)`